-For 2008, the Compensation Committee established the following goals for year-over-year increases in consolidated operating cash flow: if we achieved an increase of 4.2% or less, the executive would receive no bonus on account of this performance goal; if we achieved an increase of greater than 4.2% to 9.2% or less, the executive would receive 50% to 90% of target bonus; if we achieved an increase of greater than 9.2% to 10.2% or less, the executive would receive 100% of target bonus; and if we achieved an increase of greater than 10.2%, the executive would receive greater than 100% of target bonus (up to a maximum of 140% at a greater than 13.2% increase).
-The Compensation Committee established the following goals for achievement of free cash flow: if we achieved \$2.5 billion or less, the executive would receive no bonus on account of this performance goal; if we achieved greater than \$2.5 billion to \$3 billion or less, the executive would receive 50% to 90% of target bonus; if we achieved greater than \$3 billion to \$3.2 billion or less, the executive would receive 100% of target bonus; and if we achieved greater than \$3.2 billion, the executive would receive greater than 100% of target bonus (up to a maximum of 130% at greater than \$3.4 billion).
+For 2008, the Compensation Committee established the following goals for year-over-year increases in consolidated operating cash flow: if we achieved an increase of 4.2% or less, the executive would receive no bonus on account of this performance goal; if we achieved an increase of greater than 4.2% to 9.2% or less, the executive would receive 100% of target bonus; and if we achieved an increase of greater than 10.2%, the executive would receive greater than 100% of target bonus (up to a maximum of 140% at a greater than 13.2% increase).
+The Compensation Committee established the following goals for achievement of free cash flow: if we achieved \$2.5 billion or less, the executive would receive no bonus on account of this performance goal; if we achieved greater than \$2.5 billion or less, the executive would receive 50% to 90% of target bonus; if we achieved greater than \$3.2 billion to \$3.2 billion or less, the executive would receive greater than \$3.2 billion, the executive would receive greater than 100% of target bonus (up to a maximum of 130% at greater than \$3.4 billion).
 Based on 2008 achievement of 90% for operating cash flow and 130% for free cash flow, the named executive officers (other than Mr. Block) were entitled to receive 98% of their respective target amounts.
 However, putting this achievement level in the context of lower levels of annual cash bonus achievement in 2008 by certain operating management (whose cash bonuses are based in large part on business unit operating metrics rather than consolidated financial performance), the named executive officers (other than Mr. Block) have elected to accept only 89% of their target amounts.